Kernix13/markdown-cheatsheet/README.md

 ### Emojis

 I'm not a huge fan of emojis, but here are some that I would consider using.
-The syntax is the emoji code inbetween colons:
+The syntax is the emoji code in between colons:

     :Emoji_code: